MatheusAvellar/BinaryCalculator/README.md

 TODO:

-    -Add a GUI
+    - Add a GUI
-    -Make it resettable
+    - Make it resettable
-    -Add the other operations (/ *)
+    - Add the other operations (/ *)
-    -Fix the bug where it spams you with 0's if you input a number greater than 255 (11111111)
+    - Fix the bug where it spams you with 0's if you input a number greater than 255 (11111111)